anasamperiz/anasamperiz.github.io/_pages/skills.md

  - Physical and chemical cleaning of marine samples and sample preparation for AMS and MC-ICP-MS analyses.
  - Stylasterid and scleractinia corals morphological identification up to species level.

-I also have some experience with XRD analysis and Raman spectroscopy.

 ## In the office
 - Remote Sensing: I have experience collecting and processing remote sensing environmental data (Level 2 and Level 3).
 These include derived variables from ocean colour (e.g., seawater turbidity, chlorophyll-a concentration, particulate organic and inorganic matter), seawater temperature and salinity, cloud cover, wind speed and direction and precipitation.
 - CT processing: I use Avizo (Thermo Fisher Scientific) and Image J (FIJI) to process CT data and obtain growth measurements (linear extension, density, calcification) from coral samples.